Spring is in the air here in San Francisco. As if your allergies weren’t already making that painfully obvious.

-One of the best tastings that comes our way each Spring in San Francisco is the Rhone Rangers tasting.
+One of the best tastings that comes our way each Spring in San Francisco is the annual Rhone Rangers tasting.
 Like many of the other big tastings, Rhone Rangers offers the chance for wine lovers to taste through a vast field of Syrah, Grenache, Viognier, and many other varieties and blends that fall under the general banner of Rhone-style wines.

 I adore these wines, and this is always a great event.
 I highly recommend it to anyone, especially those that might be stuck in a Cabernet rut (or a Merlot, Chardonnay, or Sauvignon Blanc rut for that matter).
 There’s a lot more out there in the world of California wine, and this tasting will provide one heck of an education to anyone looking to explore alternatives to the typical grape varieties.